 Thus, the optimal grid M^ is the most probable one (maximum a posteriori) given the data.
-Due to space limitation, the details about the cost criterion and the optimization algorithm (called KHC) are reported in appendix.
-Hereafter, we focus on the tools for exploiting the grid and their applications on large-scale CDRs data.
-The key features to keep in mind are: (i) KHC is parameter-free, i.e., there is no need for setting the number of clusters/intervals per dimension; (ii) KHC provides an effective locally-optimal solution to the data grid model construction efficiently, in sub-quadratic time complexity ($O(N\sqrt{N} \log N)$) where N is the number of data points).
+Due to space limitation, the details about the cost criterion and the optimization algorithm (called KHC) are available in appendix of [11].
+Hereafter, we focus on the tools for exploiting the grid and their applications on largescale CDRs data.
+The key features to keep in mind are: (i) KHC is parameter-free, i.e., there is no need for setting the number of clusters/intervals per dimension; (ii) KHC provides an effective locally-optimal solution to the data grid model construction efficiently, in sub-quadratic time complexity ($O(N\sqrt{N} \log N)$ where N is the number of data points).
+Figure 1 illustrates the input data and output results of KHC on an examplary mobility data stemming from CDRs.